End-to-End Speedup for Quantum Simulation-Based Optimization in Power Grid Management: Quantum Simulation Based Optimization

 If the simulation component of the QuSO problem takes the form of a system of linear equations (as assumed for the rest of this paper and applicable to the problem of interest), exponential speedups are possible if the following conditions are met~\cite{stein2024exponentialquantumspeedupsimulationbased}: \begin{enumerate} \item The SLE is sparse and well-conditioned. \item The dependency of the SLE on decision variables allows efficient input to a quantum linear system solver. \item Summary statistic information from the SLE solution can be extracted efficiently. \end{enumerate}

-For the sake of brevity, we refer the reader to Ref. \cite{stein2024exponentialquantumspeedupsimulationbased} for any further details on the simulation component, as that section of the algorithm will not be part of more thorough consideration within this manuscript, as we concentrate on classical simulations of the algorithm, which can exploit precomputation of the diagonal cost unitary without any additional ancillary qubits needed (cf.~\Cref{subsec:implementation}).
+For the sake of brevity, we refer the reader to Ref. \cite{stein2024exponentialquantumspeedupsimulationbased} for any further details on the simulation component QSim, as that section of the algorithm will not be part of a more thorough consideration within this manuscript, since we concentrate on classical simulations of the algorithm which can exploit precomputation of the diagonal cost unitary without any additional ancillary qubits needed (cf.~\Cref{subsec:implementation}).
+Notably, this is done only for evaluation purposes and does not hinder any future QPU implementations.